GuardianRG/octalysisprime/manuscript/firstgeomon.md

 Here on the Island of Octalysis Prime, Yu-kai saw an opportunity to bring the **Geomons** to life and also serve the desire to learn more about the Game Techniques.

+You might be wondering where the Geomons came from.
+Well, it was actually Yu-kai's friend Ivan Lee created a game called Geomon, which Yahoo purchased but shut down.
+He told Yu-kai should he ever want the IP for a project related to Octalysis that he'd be open to that.

+And so the Geomons live on!

 As of early 2020, Today there are more than 40 Geomon on the Island.

 As there are more than 150 Game Techniques in Yu-kai's secret list, there are surely more Geomon to come!